-District services will be implemented carefully to ensure they do not exceed the reasonable cost of such services.
+OTMD services will be implemented carefully to ensure they do not exceed the reasonable cost of such services.
 The full amount assessed will be used to provide the services described herein.
-Funds will be managed by the Owners' Association, and reports submitted on an annual basis to the City.
-Only assessed lodging businesses will be featured in marketing materials, receive sales leads generated from district-funded activities, be featured in advertising campaigns, and benefit from other district-funded services.
-Non-assessed lodging businesses will not receive these, nor any other, district-funded services and benefits.
+Funds will be managed by the Bureau's OTMD Committee, and reports submitted on an annual basis to the City.
+Marketing materials, sales leads generated from OTMD-funded activities, advertising campaigns, and other OTMD-funded services will be designed only to increase room night sales at assessed lodging businesses.
+Non-assessed lodging businesses will not receive these, nor any other, OTMDfunded services and benefits.

-The District-funded programs are all targeted directly at and feature only assessed businesses.
-It is, however, possible that there will be a spill over benefit to non-assessed businesses.
-If non-assessed lodging businesses receive incremental room nights, that portion of the promotion or program generating those room nights shall be paid with non-District funds.
-VCWTBID funds shall only be spent to benefit the assessed businesses, and shall not be spent on that portion of any program which generates incidental room nights for non-assessed businesses.
+The OTMD-funded programs are all targeted directly at providing additional room nights only at assessed lodging businesses.
+It is, however, possible that there will be a spill over benefit to nonassessed lodging businesses.
+If non-assessed lodging businesses receive incremental room nights, that portion of the promotion or program generating those room nights shall be paid with non-OTMD funds.
+OTMD funds shall only be spent to benefit the assessed lodging businesses, and shall not be spent on that portion of any program which directly generates incidental room nights for non-assessed lodging businesses.
+It is anticipated that the City will contribute additional non-assessment funds to the Bureau to be used for activities and improvement similar to those funded by the OTMD.
+Any non-assessment funding provided by the City may be used to cover the portion of any program which directly generates incidental room nights for non-assessed lodging businesses.